kubermatic/docs/content/kubermatic/v2.20/installation/install_kkp_CE/add_seed_cluster_CE/_index.en.md

 #seed-proxy-kubermatic-6dd5cc95cf-r6wvb                 1/1     Running   0          80m
 ```

+If you experience issues with the seed cluster setup, for example nothing happening in the `kubermatic` namespace,
+check the Kubermatic Operator's logs on the master cluster, for example via `kubectl --namespace kubermatic logs -f kubermatic-operator-7f6957869d-89g55`.

 ## Update DNS

 Depending on the chosen [Expose Strategy]({{< ref "../../../tutorials_howtos/networking/expose_strategies">}}), the control planes of all user clusters
-running in the Seed cluster will be exposed by the `nodeport-proxy` or using
-services of type `NodePort` directly.
+running in the Seed cluster will be exposed by the `nodeport-proxy` or using services of type `NodePort` directly.
-By default each user cluster gets a virtual domain name like
+By default each user cluster gets a virtual domain name like `[cluster-id].[seed-name].[kubermatic-domain]`, e.g.
-`[cluster-id].[seed-name].[kubermatic-domain]`, e.g. `hdu328tr.kubermatic.kubermatic.example.com`
-for the Seed from the previous step with `kubermatic.example.com` being the main domain where the
+`hdu328tr.kubermatic.kubermatic.example.com` for the Seed from the previous step with `kubermatic.example.com` being the main domain
-KKP dashboard/API are available.
+where the KKP dashboard/API are available.

 A wildcard DNS record `*.[seed-name].[kubermatic-domain]` must be created.
-The target of the DNS wildcard record should be the `EXTERNAL-IP` of the `nodeport-proxy` service
+The target of the DNS wildcard record should be the
-in the `kubermatic` namespace or a set of seed nodes IPs.
+`EXTERNAL-IP` of the `nodeport-proxy` service in the `kubermatic` namespace or a set of seed nodes IPs.

 ### With LoadBalancers